 As CALA’s Client Coordinator, I work with clients to provide quality service and to ensure your experience is seamless and stress-free as possible.
 Your journey into therapy is a very important step into bettering yourself and I will be there every step of the way to guarantee that you have the support you need.
 My passion in helping people has proven that I am empathetic, caring, and patient.
 I am knowledgeable in the different benefits’ policies, can effectively communicate verbally, and in writing to ensure that you have the information you need to make the best decision for your situation.
 During my spare time I love to read, cook, and take long walks with my two dogs.

-Emily McAtee, B.S.
+Emily McAtee, BS, Administrative Assistant

 Doranny Martinez, Client Coordinator